calebmer/calebmer.github.io/_posts/2015-06-10-javascript-prototypes.md

 title: "Javascript prototypes: Guys, I just got it"
 category: Technobabble
 subtitle: "The struggle to understand Javascript’s most challenging feature"
-summary: "A true understanding of Javascript’s most powerful feature has thus far eluding me.
-Up until yesterday.
+summary: "A true understanding of Javascript’s most powerful feature has thus far eluding me, up until yesterday.
 Prototypes can be confusing to developers, so I break down the process it took me to deconstruct this feature while.
 At the same time I also show off a rather interesting Javascript pattern."
 ---

 `__proto__`, my new best buddy.
 Although we do have a strict no touch policy. `__proto__` is a property on all Javascript objects in [most execution environments][1]. `__proto__` is a representation of what is, perhaps, Javascript’s most interesting feature.
 Prototypes.